wdehoog/donnie/readme.md

 ### Installation
+Donnie is available through [OpenRepos](https://openrepos.net/content/wdehoog/donnie).

-Packages of Donnie and some libraries it needs can be installed from my [OBS repository]( http://repo.merproject.org/obs/home:/wdehoog:/donnie/sailfish_latest_armv7hl/).
+Packages of Donnie and some libraries it needs also can be installed from my [OBS repository]( http://repo.merproject.org/obs/home:/wdehoog:/donnie/sailfish_latest_armv7hl/).

 To add this repo: